Mechatronics Engineering Technology Occupations

-UVU Mechatronics graduates work in a wide variety of engineering related fields.
+UVU Mechatronics Engineering Technology graduates work in a wide variety of engineering related fields.
 Employment positions may include the following:

 Job duties may include construction, fabrication, maintenance, troubleshooting, repair, calibration, testing and design.
 You may work with automatic control systems, AC and DC control components, motors, programmable control, microprocessors, computers and robots.
 May assist engineers in testing and designing robotics equipment.
 Advancement to supervisor and management positions within the field is frequently available.

 Internships for the Mechatronics program are generally completed during summer semesters when students are not in class.
-Companies will usually recruit Mechatronics students for internships after their 1st and 2nd years in the program.
+Companies will usually recruit Mechatronics students for internships after their 1st year in the program.